-a) Does the State agency offer a conciliation process? ☐ Yes (Complete the remainder of this section.) ☑ No (Skip to the next section.) b) Describe the conciliation process and include a reference to State agency policy or directives. c) What is the length of the conciliation period? is section applies to the General Work Requirements, not just to E&T, and ould be completed by all States, regardless of whether they operate a andatory or voluntary E&T program. noi CF sul inc work registrants are subject to SNAP work requirements at 7 CFR 273.7(a).
-A nexempt individual who refuses or fails to comply without good cause, as defined at 7 FR 273.7(i)(2), (i)(3), and (i)(4), with SNAP work requirements will be disqualified and bject to State disqualification periods.
-Noncompliance with SNAP work requirements ludes voluntarily quitting a job or reducing work hours below 30 hours a month, and ling to comply with SNAP E&T (if assigned by the State agency). a) What period before application does the State agency use to determine voluntary quit and/or reduction in work effort without good cause per 7 CFR 273.7(j)(1)? ⊠ 30 days □ 60 days ☐ Other: Click or tap here to enter text.
+This section applies to the General Work Requirements, not just to E&T, and should be completed by all States, regardless of whether they operate a mandatory or voluntary E&T program.

+All work registrants are subject to SNAP work requirements at 7 CFR 273.7(a).
+A nonexempt individual who refuses or fails to comply without good cause, as defined at 7 CFR 273.7(i)(2), (i)(3), and (i)(4), with SNAP work requirements will be disqualified and subject to State disqualification periods.
+Noncompliance with SNAP work requirements includes voluntarily quitting a job or reducing work hours below 30 hours a month, and failing to comply with SNAP E&T (if assigned by the State agency).

-b) For all occurrences of non-compliance discussed below, must the individual also comply to receive benefits again? ⊠ Yes □ No c) For the first occurrence of non-compliance per 7 CFR 273.7(f)(2)(i), the individual will be disqualified until the later of: $\boxtimes$ One month or until the individual complies, as determined by the State agency $\square$ Up to 3 months d) For the second occurrence of non-compliance per 7 CFR 273.7(f)(2)(ii), the individual will be disqualified until the later of: ☑ Three months or until the individual complies, as determined by the State agency☐ Up to 6 months e) For the third or subsequent occurrence per 7 CFR 273.7(f)(2)(iii), the individual will be disqualified until the later of: ⊠ Six months or until the individual complies, as determined by the State agency □ Time period greater than 6 months □ Permanently f) The State agency will disqualify the: ☑ Ineligible individual only ☐ Entire household (if head of household is an ineligible individual) per 7 CFR 273.7(f)(5)(i)
+a) What period before application does the State agency use to determine voluntary quit and/or reduction in work effort without good cause per 7 CFR 273.7(j)(1)? ⊠ 30 days □ 60 days ☐ Other: Click or tap here to enter text. b) For all occurrences of non-compliance discussed below, must the individual also comply to receive benefits again? ⊠ Yes □ No c) For the first occurrence of non-compliance per 7 CFR 273.7(f)(2)(i), the individual will be disqualified until the later of: $\boxtimes$ One month or until the individual complies, as determined by the State agency $\square$ Up to 3 months d) For the second occurrence of non-compliance per 7 CFR 273.7(f)(2)(ii), the individual will be disqualified until the later of: ☑ Three months or until the individual complies, as determined by the State agency☐ Up to 6 months e) For the third or subsequent occurrence per 7 CFR 273.7(f)(2)(iii), the individual will be disqualified until the later of: oxtimes Six months or until the individual complies, as determined by the State agency

+☐ Time period greater than 6 months

+□ Permanently

+t/ The State agency will diagnalify the

+f) The State agency will disqualify the:

+⊠ Ineligible individual only

+☐ Entire household (if head of household is an ineligible individual) per 7 CFR

+273.7(f)(5)(i)